 Culturally and linguistically diverse (CaLD) was introduced in 1996 to replace 'non-English speaking background' (NESB) and was intended to be a broader, more flexible and inclusive term.
 It is generally applied to groups and individuals who differ according to religion, language and ethnicity and whose ancestry is other than Aboriginal or Torres Strait Islander, Anglo Saxon or Anglo Celtic.

 Eligibility

-Applicant organisations must be either a CaLD community association or a CaLD community service organisation.
+Applicant organisations must be a CaLD community service organisation based in Western Australia invited by OMI to apply.